3 Card Casino Poker - Strategy & Tips For Winning

 The Wikipedia page on 3 card poker presents the history, playing rules, and some simple strategies in an easy to read format.
 It also contains a useful table showing the probabilities of achieving specific winning hands.

-If you want to practice before stepping up to real money games at an online casino, there are free practice games on the WizardOfOdds website while the dedicated 3 card page at the long running Pagat.com website also carries some easy to follow info.
+If you want to practice playing 3 card poker before stepping up to real money games at an online casine, there are free practice games on the WizardOfOdds website and here.

 The useful site at 3CardPoker.com covers the game in depth, and also mentions the subject of tournaments - which can add a little extra spice to playing the game.